PLANNING YOUR NIGHT UNDER THE STARS

 SKY’S THE LIMIT OBSERVATORY & NATURE CENTER

 There’s no better place in 29 Palms to spend the evening under the stars than at Sky’s The Limit Observatory and Nature Center!
 Ranked by AAA as one of the Best Destinations in the West for stargazing and astronomy, and sharing a border with Joshua Tree National Park – designated an International Dark Sky Park by the International Dark Sky Association in 2017 – Sky’s The Limit Observatory and Nature Center 15-acre campus features an observatory dome that houses a 14” Celestron Schmidt-Cassegrain telescope, an Orrery representing a true to scale and position model of the Solar System at 20 billion to 1, a solar calendar/sundial that marks the hours as well as the solstices and equinoxes, plus a Meditation garden based on Zen design principles, and a beautiful nature trail that showcases 33 native annuals, perennials, and cacti.
-Although public events are on pause at this time, stay tuned for when Sky’s The Limit resumes its wonderful variety of public programs that include free public star parties, full moon cultural series, discovery days field trips and wildflower discovery walks!
+Sky's The Limit Observatory is currently offering one night sky program each month, on the Saturday nearest the new moon when the sky is darkest and you can see the most stars and deep-sky objects.
+Be sure to register in advance for these monthly events as parking and capacity is limited.

 In addition to these public programs, Sky’s The Limit also works in cooperation with Joshua Tree National Park to host the annual Night Sky Festival, which welcomes stargazers from across the US and around the world.
 This fun and educational event includes exhibits, activities, and presentations, ending with an awesome star party featuring live music, constellation tours, and the opportunity to meet 20 astronomers and look through their impressive telescopes. www.nightskyfestival.org/